HongmingTang060313/FRDEEP_v2.0/README.md

 ### Jupyter Notebooks

 As said, an example of classification using the FIRST images in FRDEEP v2 via PyTorch is provided as a Jupyter notebook names FRDEEPv2_tutorial.ipynb.
 These are examples for demonstration only.
 If you use them for science directly, we too would be appreciated if you could cite [(1)](#paper).
-For contact and collaboration, please contact hongming.tang@manchester.ac.uk
+For contact and collaboration, please contact hongmingt@mail.tsinghua.edu.cn